NAPLAN Marking FAQ Page

 8AM - 3PM Saturday or Sunday (in addition to your scheduled weekday shift)

-Group Leaders and Professional Leaders will also be required to attend role specific training in the lead up to live marking.
+Group Leaders and Professional Leaders will also be required to attend role-specific training in the lead up to live marking.
+Group Leaders are encouraged to attend face-to-face live training.

-Centre-based markers will attend training at the Sydney Marking Centre (refer to venues).
+A: Centre-based markers will attend training at the Sydney Marking Centre (refer to Where is the Sydney Marking and Training Centre? above).

-A: Please refer to the 'Pay' section in this FAQ.
+A: Yes.
+Please refer to the 'Pay' section in this FAQ for more details on how training is paid.

 A: Yes, you will be paid at the hourly rate that applies to your role.